Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Vehicles must be double plated (front and back plates are required) and plates have to be mounted to the vehicle (not in the window).

+Once you step foot in Germany you cannot drive ANY vehicle without first obtaining a USAREUR Drivers License ( this also includes Rental Cars ).
+Only way around this is to have an International Drivers License prior to you getting here that is NOT issued in Germany.
 You cannot legally operate any USAREUR (US Army Europe) registered vehicle without having a USAREUR Driver's License.
 If you are an Air Force CAC holder, you can visit the JKO website to study and complete the online training and final exam.
-(NOTE: There are two certificates).
+(NOTE: There are two certificates, but do not need to print them out).

 Non-CAC holders can also take the test online ahead of time.
 They can receive authorization to the JKO site from the sponsor.

 An International Driver's License (obtainable from AAA in the US-valid for one year) is recommended when traveling outside Germany.
-An International Driver's License can be obtained in Europe and is valid in any country except the country where purchased.
+An International Driver's License can be obtained in Europe after obtaining USAREUR Drivers License and is valid in any country except the country where purchased.
 Cost here in Germany is about 15 euros and valid for up to 3 years.
 You will need to take 1 European-sized passport photo when you go to get the license.

 All drivers must present evidence of insurance which must cover the vehicle and the driver.